 Meet Jeff and Jan.

-Two fictional remediation project managers with similar goals and challenges - but two very different approaches.
+Two fictional remediation project managers with similar goals and challenges - but with two very different approaches.

-Jeff has been using the same toolset for liability management for the better part of a decade.
+Jeff has been using the same toolset to manage environmental liabilities for the better part of a decade.
 He's comfortable with the tools he's gotten used to, like Microsoft Excel or his company's ad-hoc system.

 Jan also has years of Excel under her belt, and... years of resentment due to the many issues with using spreadsheets for remediation management.
 Jan loves her job, but she does feel like her toolset is stuck in the past.